cyklokoalicia/OpenSourceBikeShare/README.md

 Features
 ----------
-* Registered users send a text message (SMS) to rent and return bicycles and get various information
+* Web app (mobile-friendly) and SMS system to rent and return bicycles
-* Web map with availability of the bicycle stands
+* Web map with geolocation and availability of the bicycle stands
+* Registration form for new users
-* Admin to add, edit or remove users, create stands or change bicycle availability
+* Admin to edit users, create stands or change bicycle availability
-* Uses eurosms.com SMS gateway, but ready to use any SMS provider / gateway
+* Google Analytics enabled for stats on web and bike usage etc.
 * Bicycles require the locks with a four digit code
+* Connector system to support any provider of SMS Gateway / API (the connector for eurosms.com provided)

 Pilot testing
 ---------